-The dinosaurs at the Natural History Museum are eternally popular but there's a lot more to see.
-Head over to the Darwin Centre where you can see real scientists working and down to the Investigate Science Centre in the basement, where adults and children alike will enjoy handling the animal, plant and geological treasures stored here.Continue to 9 of 34 below.
+The dinosaurs at the Natural History Museum are eternally popular but there's a lot more to see than these prehistoric creatures.
+Head over to the Darwin Centre where you can see real scientists working and down to the Investigate Science Centre in the basement where adults and children alike will enjoy handling the animal, plant and geological treasures stored here.Continue to 9 of 34 below.

 09 of 34

 The Science Museum is one of the big three museums in South Kensington (the other two are the Natural History Museum and the V&A).
 The Science Museum was founded with objects that were on display at the 1851 Great Exhibition but now has the latest technology to help visitors of all ages learn about science.
-3-6 year-olds will squeal with delight in the 'Garden' in the basement with water fun, construction, and sensory exploration.
-5-8 year-olds will enjoy the 'Pattern Pod' where they can create patterns in many different ways, and the 'Launchpad' gallery has hands-on activities every day.
+Kids aged 3 to 6 will squeal with delight in the 'Garden' in the basement with water-based, construction and sensory experiences.
+5-8 year-olds will enjoy the 'Pattern Pod' where they can create patterns in many different ways, and the 'Launchpad' gallery runs hands-on activities every day.
 Bigger kids will love the IMAX cinema and the shop is outstanding.

 10 of 34

 The Horniman Museum is a real find.
-Tucked away in the depths of south London, it has exhibitions of the natural and cultural worlds.
-And it even has an aquarium (small fee).
+Tucked away in the depths of south London, it has exhibitions from the natural and cultural worlds.
+And it even has an aquarium (for a small fee).
 Really, this place is worth the trip - it's actually only 13 minutes by train from London Bridge train station.

 11 of 34

 Mediatheque within BFI Southbank is an area for all ages to watch films and shows from the BFI's extensive collection.
-It's a single room within BFI Southbank (follow the signs inside) and each TV screen can have two sets of headphones.
-Go to the desk and they'll give you free access for a set amount of time (only limited in case there are others waiting) then choose your show on the screen and enjoy!
+It's a single room within BFI Southbank (follow the signs inside) and two headphones can connect to each TV screen.
+Go to the desk and they'll give you free access for a set amount of time (it's limited if there are others waiting) then choose your show on the screen and enjoy!
 There are plenty of family viewing options but do keep children seated and quiet as other users are watching their chosen films too.

-The South Bank, in general, is a great area for kids to run free but children do get tired and this can be a good choice to have some quiet time together.
+The South Bank, in general, is a great area for kids to run free but children do get tired and Mediatheque is a good option for some quiet time.

 12 of 34